-Datum setting with a 3-D touch probe: (see "Set the datum with a 3-D touch probe" on page 350).
+Datum setting with a 3-D touch probe: (see "Datum Setting with 3-D Touch Probe" on page 339).

 You fix a datum by setting the TNC position display to the coordinates of a known position on the workpiece.

 Preparation